• Skip to primary navigation

 Instructions

-• Dissolve 1 teaspoon of the sugar in the lukewarm water.
-Sprinkle yeast on top of the water and let stand for 10 minutes.
+• Dissolve 1 teaspoon of the sugar in 2 cups lukewarm water.
+Sprinkle 2 ½ teaspoons 1 package active dry yeast on top of the water and let stand for 10 minutes.

-• Meanwhile, whisk all purpose flour, whole wheat flour, skim milk powder, and salt together in the bowl of a stand mixer that is fitted with a dough hook.
+• Meanwhile, whisk 4 cups all purpose flour, 1 cup whole wheat flour, ½ cup skim milk powder, and 2 teaspoons salt together in the bowl of a stand mixer that is fitted with a dough hook.

-• When yeast becomes puffy in the warm water, stir it up, then stir in the remaining ¼ cup of the sugar, the egg and the oil.
+• When yeast becomes puffy in the warm water, stir it up, then stir in the remaining ¼ cup of the sugar, 3 Tablespoons canola oil, and 1 large egg.
 Turn the stand mixer on low speed, and slowly pour the water mixture into the flour mixture.
 Continue to mix until the dough forms a cohesive ball and is no longer sticking to the sides of the bowl, scraping down the sides frequently.
-If the dough is still sticking to the sides of the bowl, add the remaining ½ cup of the flour 2 Tablespoons at a time, ensuring that all the flour has been incorporated before adding any more.
+If the dough is still sticking to the sides of the bowl, add another ½ cup of the flour 2 Tablespoons at a time, ensuring that all the flour has been incorporated before adding any more.

 • Punch dough down and let rest for 10 more minutes.
 Lightly grease the cups of two muffin pans (for clover-leaf rolls) or line a baking sheet with parchment paper or a silicone baking mat.